asha23/wp-composer-base/README.md

 # Theme Setup

-First off, navigate to the themes folder. ```web/content/themes/wp-seed```.
-You should rename this to reflect the project name and change the information in styles.css
+Navigate to the themes folder. ```web/content/themes/wp-seed```.
+You should rename this to reflect the project name and change the information in styles.css if you like.

 You will need node.js and npm installed on your computer before starting: https://nodejs.org/en/

+You should make sure yarn is installed - This is a next-level package manager: https://github.com/yarnpkg/yarn - A lot faster than npm and will make sure that any packages you install are available to any developer who comes to the project.

+    $ npm install yarn -g

 You will also need to install Gulp globally if it's not already installed on your machine.

-    $ npm install gulp -g
+    $ yarn install gulp -g

 Install bower if it's not already installed on your machine

-    $ npm install -g bower
+    $ yarn install -g bower